Abortion in Uruguay: History

 Abortion was made illegal in Uruguay in 1938.
 Many women and girls died every year from complications of unsafe abortions.
 In 2004, a team of professionals including gynecologists, midwives, psychologists, nurses and social workers founded a group called Iniciativas Sanitarias ("Health Initiatives").
 As part of a larger goal to promote sexual rights and abortion as a "human right", they focused on unintended or "unwanted" pregnancies and their consequences.
 They say that women should not have to pay for abortion of the unborn child's life with their own lives, and that pregnant women have a right to health information and emotional support, as well as post-abortion medical care.
 Their group aims to provide both respect and confidentiality.

 In 2012, Uruguay decriminalized abortion.
 While a number of politicians and advocacy groups protested its legalization, in 2013, they failed to muster the required support for a national referendum to settle the matter, and the political positions are varied, with leaders from all the parties that think differently.
+This debate is found throughout Latin America and is reflected in the countries' diverse policies on abortion and reproductive healthcare.
+The same "Pro-vida" movements and "Marea Verde" movements are found throughout the region as well.